 Our U.S.-based executives are eligible to participate in a pre-tax non-qualified defined contribution plan (the "U.S. Non-Qualified Savings Plan"), which provides our executives and other eligible employees with the opportunity to participate in a tax advantaged savings plan comparable to the U.S. Qualified Savings Plan.
-The investment options offered to participants in the U.S. Non-Qualified Savings Plan are similar to those offered in our U.S. Qualified Savings Plan.
+The investment options offered to participants in the Non-Qualified Savings Plan are similar to those offered in our U.S. Qualified Savings Plan.
 Participants may elect to defer up to 100 percent of their base pay or annual non-equity incentive bonus into the U.S. Non-Qualified Savings Plan.
 The Company contributes five percent of the employee's contributions to the U.S. Non-Qualified Savings Plan.
-The Company contributes five percent of the employee's contributions to the U.S. Non-Qualified Savings Plan.
-Participants and the employer matching contributions.
+Participants are 100% vested in their contributions and the employer matching contributions.
 All vested funds must be distributed upon an employee's termination or retirement from the Company.
-For those eligible participants in the U.S. Non-Qualified Savings Plan enceive the non-elective contribution, the Company will contribute an additional four percent of the employee's contributions to the U.S. Non-Qualified Savings Plan.
+For those eligible participants in the U.S. Non-Qualified Savings Plan eligible to receive the non-elective contribution, the Company will contribute an additional four percent of the employee's contributions to the U.S. Non-Qualified Savings Plan.
 In addition, for these eligible participants, the Company will contribute four percent of the annual compensation that exceeds the maximum compensation limit required by the U.S. Internal Revenue Code for the Company's U.S. Qualified Savings Plan to the U.S. Non-Qualified Savings Plan.